cakephp/docs/en/development/configuration.rst

-There are occasions (especially for our non-English speaking friends) where you may run into situations where CakePHP's inflector (the class that pluralizes, singularizes, camelCases, and under\_scores) might not work as you'd like.
+There are occasions (especially for our non-English speaking friends) where you may run into situations where CakePHP's :php:class:`Inflector` (the class that pluralizes, singularizes, camelCases, and under\_scores) might not work as you'd like.
 If CakePHP won't recognize your Foci or Fish, you can tell CakePHP about your special cases.